151 Hillside Avenue

 The mission of the Behavioral Health Program is to enrich the lives of the residents we serve by providing holistic, interdisciplinary behavioral health services in a safe, dignified, therapeutic setting that serves to empower program participants to reach their highest level of personal independence and wellness.

 iCare’s Behavioral Health Programs are led by dedicated behavioral program managers who are licensed clinicians and/or social workers.
-Many of these manager are masters and doctoral level prepared, and are overseen by iCare’s Vice President of Psycho-Social Services. iCare frequently partners with third party agencies to provide the services of psychiatrists and psychiatric specialty APRNs as a supportive adjunct.
+Many of these manager are masters and doctoral level prepared, and are overseen by iCare’s Vice President of Psycho-Social Services and Director of Behavioral Health Programs respectively. iCare frequently partners with third party agencies to provide the services of psychiatrists and psychiatric specialty APRNs as a supportive adjunct.

 The primary program goal is to facilitate a successful re-integration into the most appropriate and independent setting possible.